bucs445spring22/final-project-team_7/planning/sprints/sprint5/sprint_notes.md

 ### Action Items:

 Complete rating system, display more in depth information about MediaEntry in dedicated page.
 Increases testing.
+Implement removal of media.

 ### Issues and Risks: